vilicvane/monoid-javacard/README.md

 # Monoid JavaCard

-Monoid JavaCard applets is the core of the Monoid ecosystem (if it would ever emerge).
+Monoid is a secure gateway that connects your keys and end-user applications.

+**A JavaCard with Monoid applets is already a hardware crypto wallet itself.** However, the goal is to allow third-party applets to interact with Monoid `Shareable` interface for signing/verifying and data access, so that Monoid can manage those keys and data and make it easy for users to backup, restore or even synchronize securely with unified UX.

 ## Architecture

+The Monoid Applet stores the safe PIN required by Monoid Safe Applet.
+When it has the safe PIN, the safe is considered **unlocked**, meaning:

+1. Monoid Applet itself can access the safe freely (commands probably have their own authentication requirements though).
+2. Applets with granted permissions can interact (sign/verify) with keys and access data in Monoid Safe Applet (via Monoid Applet).

 See [ARCHITECTURE.md](ARCHITECTURE.md) for more details.

 ## Roadmap

+Core features:

-- [x] MonoidApplet basic commands
+- [x] Monoid Applet basic commands
-- [ ] MonoidApplet third-party management commands
+- [ ] Monoid Applet third-party management commands
-- [ ] MonoidApplet `Shareable` interface
+- [ ] Monoid Applet `Shareable` interface
+- [ ] Monoid mobile app
+  - [ ] Key management
+  - [ ] Crypto transaction signing
+  - [ ] Third-party applet management

+Additional mobile app features:

+- [ ] Keys and data synchronization
+- [ ] Applet gallery
+- [ ] One-time password (OTP)

+Also some applets for typical use cases:

+- [ ] FIDO2
+- [ ] Tesla key

 ## ISO-7816 Commands